Dwarf dahlias: what are the best varieties?

 Dahlia Happy Single Flame

-Perfect for flowerbed borders or pots
+Perfect for flowerbed edges or in pots

 • Flowering time August to November